 On Friday November 6th 2009 the Dutch Fashion Foundation organized the third edition of the Mercedes Benz Dutch Fashion Awards.
 An international jury chose Sjaak Hullekes as the Dutch fashion design label most likely to succeed in bringing its label onto the international market.
 The jury consisting of prominent professionals in the international fashion system awarded the prestigious prizes to the talents they felt have most potential to expand their brand internationally.

 The Mercedes-Benz Dutch Fashion Award, the main award being a financial grant of 25.000 euro to be invested in activities related to the international expansion of the brand, went to the designer Sjaak Hullekes because of “his crystal clear proposition of menswear full of new post-crisis values and his well thought through business strategy”.
 The Dutch Fashion Incubator Award, with support of several partners including department store De Bijenkorf and the wholesale hub World Fashion Centre, went to Bas Kosters.

-On this festive evening 800 guests were invited to the Beurs van Berlage in the heart of Amsterdam.
-The presentation on the evening was in hands of Dutch actress Hanna Verboom.
-The winning label of the Mercedes-Benz Dutch Fashion Award 2007, Klavers van Engelen, showed its latest collection as part of the evening program.
+On this special evening 800 guests were invited in the Grote Kerk of The Hague.
+This third edition of the Awards was the first to be presented in Holland’s judicial capital, offering a perfect setting to present a fashion event of international allure.
+The presentation of this evening was in hands of the Dutch actress Hanna Verboom.
+The winning label of the Mercedes-Benz Dutch Fashion Awards 2008, Monique van Heist, showed her latest collection as the start of the evening program.
 The awards presented were designed and produced by the Dutch design atelier Ted Noten.
-Monique van Heist not only won the Mercedes-Benz Dutch Fashion Award but also the Dutch Fashion Media Award and the Dutch Fashion Incubator Award.

 To become nominated for the Dutch Fashion Awards, the criteria are that the designer: